 How can gum disease be treated?

 At Beautiful Smiles, we offer treatments designed to help slow the progression of gum disease and prevent it from getting worse.
 Regular preventive care options such as dental cleanings can remove hardened plaque (calculus) from the teeth so that there is a strong seal between the teeth and gums.
 For patients who have gingivitis or more advanced levels of gum disease, a procedure known as a deep cleaning (scaling and root planing) can often be very beneficial.
 This non-surgical treatment involves removal of plaque and calculus deep within the gums.
 It is a very common procedure that can be performed in a single appointment here at the office.

-Once you have been examined, our dentist will determine whether you are suffering from gum disease and, if so, the level of severity you are experiencing.
+Once you have been examined, Dr. Pollack and his dental hygienists, Kim and Debbie, will determine whether you are suffering from gum disease and, if so, the level of severity you are experiencing.
 We can then talk with you about your treatment options and help you decide on the best course of action for restoring the health of your gums.

 Below, you will find answers to some of the most frequently asked questions we receive about gum disease and periodontal treatments.
 If you would like more information, please don’t hesitate to contact our team today.

 When should I be evaluated for gum disease?